Drama, Greece: Culture

+Churches

+Hagia Sophia Church

+Hagia Sophia is the oldest surviving preserved monument in Drama.
+It was built during the tenth century AD, along with Drama's city walls.
+It was probably erected on the site of a previous early Christian basilica.
+During the Ottoman rule, it was turned into a mosque.

 Museums

 Archaeological Museum

-The Archaeological Museum of Drama covers human presence in the regional unit of Drama from the mid Paleolithic Period (50,000 years before present) with traces of life from Paleolithic hunts in the caves of the source of the Angitis, up to modern times (1913).
+The Archaeological Museum of Drama covers human presence in the regional unit of Drama from the mid-Paleolithic Period (50,000 years before present) with traces of life from Paleolithic hunts in the caves of the source of the Angitis, up to modern times (1913).

 The exhibition space consists of three main halls.
-In the first archaeological finds from the cave of Maara give witness to the presence of nomadic hunters in the area from the mid Palaeolithic period, while other finds show us about the life of settled farmers and animal rearers from Neolithic villages and the passage of the Copper Age in the city of Drama and the village of Sitagri.
+In the first, archaeological finds from the cave of Maara give witness to the presence of nomadic hunters in the area from the mid-Palaeolithic period, while other finds demonstrate the life of settled farmers and animal rearers from Neolithic villages and the passage of the Copper Age in the city of Drama and the village of Sitagri.
 The reproduction of a Neolithic house with finds which describe the activities of Neolithic man and his daily activities is the main centre of interest for visitors of all ages.

 Bust of Dionysius, found in the area of Kali Vrysi.
 The same hall continues the journey through time to the Iron Age and later years where the main element was the worship of Dionysius at the city of Drama itself and at Kali Vrysi and other areas of the regional unit.
 In the second hall architectural sculptures, pottery and coins confirm that life continued in the city and throughout the whole regional unit during early Christian, Byzantine and post-Byzantine years.

 The visitor is taken through modern recent history by a photographic exhibition relating to the city of Drama, the towns of the regional unit and the mountain villages.
 The exhibition covers the period from the beginning of the Ottoman period up to the middle of the 19th century.
 In the third hall which is roofed with an atrium, the visitor can admire sculptures arranged into three thematic groups.
 The first includes architectural sculptures dating from ancient times up to Turkish occupation.
 The second contains votive monuments connected with the worship of various gods in the Greco-Roman pantheon as well as local deities, with particular reference to Dionysius while the third group of sculptures focuses on funerary monuments from Hellenistic and Roman times.